Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Friday: White Button River Valley Ranch (Burlington, WI) Storage Tip - Open the paper bag to reduce moisture, and keep mushrooms out of plastic.
 Smoke, dehydrate, or par-cook and freeze for longer storage.

-Eggs - Finn's Steak and Egg Ranch (Buchanan, MI)
+Eggs - Finn's Ranch (Buchanan, MI)

 Storage Tip - You can freeze your eggs to make them last longer.
 Crack and scramble in a container, or crack whole into oiled muffin tins, and keep frozen for up to 6 months.